layer-pack/layer-pack-samples/readme.md

 A simple redux app inheriting :
  - a widget management layer ( ./libs/widget-management )
+ - a layer with Redux & redux thunk
- - npm boilerplate with React, Redux, SSR, sass & hot reload (package "wpi-react-redux-sass-ssr")
+ - a layer with React, SSR, sass, hot reload & the webpack configs

 To test go in the [samples/simple-redux-app](samples/simple-redux-app) package and exec :